TimelyPick/HtmlSpeed/README.md

 	This configuration file selects web-pages that are content-first optimized.

-	When content-first optimized web-page is displayed, then all java-scripts contained in the page are skiped (thus they don't delay the display of text and images in the page).
-In the meantime an invisible iframe is built in which the web-page is fully displayed (its java-script are executed).
-When the DOM of the iframe is ready then the iframe containing the fully rendered web-page replaces the previously displayed web-page.
+	When a content-first optimized web-page is displayed, an iframe occupying the entire window is opened above the page.
+In the iframe the page is rendered without executing the Java-Scripts.
+Thus the Java-Scripts don't	delay the display of text and images in the page.
+In the meantime bellow the displayed iframe the web-page is fully prepared (its java-script are executed).
+When the DOM of the full page is ready, then the iframe is removed and the full page is revealed.
 This improves the user-experience because the content of the web-page is displayed as soon as possible, and the commercials are displayed when ready.

 	The configuration file usualy list only web-pages and java-script resources.
 	The web-pages must begin with "http://" or '*'.